 Distributions are authorized at the discretion of our board of directors, in accordance with our earnings, cash flows and general financial condition.
-Our board of directorsø discretion is directed, in substantial part, by its obligation to cause us to comply with the REIT requirements.
+Our board of directors discretion is directed, in substantial part, by its obligation to cause us to comply with the REIT requirements.
 Because we may receive income at various times during our fiscal year, distributions may not reflect our income earned in that particular distribution period but may be made in anticipation of cash flows which we expect to receive during a later quarter and may be made in advance of actual receipt of funds in an attempt to make distributions relatively uniform.
 Due to these timing differences, we may be required to borrow money, use proceeds from the issuance of securities (in this offering or subsequent offerings, if any) or sell assets in order to distribute amounts sufficient to satisfy the requirement that we distribute at least 90% of our REIT taxable income in order to qualify as a REIT.
 We have not established any limit on the amount of proceeds from this offering that may be used to fund distributions other than those limits imposed by our organizational documents and Delaware law.
-See the õ U.S. Federal Income Tax Considerationsö section of this offering circular for information concerning the U.S.
+See the \Bullet U.S. Federal Income Tax Considerations \Bullet section of this offering circular for information concerning the U.S. federal income tax consequences of distributions paid by us.